byron-goldsack/github-pr-reverser/README.md

 # GitHub PR Conversation Reverser - Edge Extension

-A Microsoft Edge extension that reverses the order of GitHub pull request conversations so the most recent comments appear at the top.
+A Browser extension that reverses the order of GitHub pull request conversations so the most recent comments appear at the top.
+Build primarily for Microsoft Edge, but should work with any chromium based browser that supports Manifest V3

 ## Features